Twin Falls

 Added by Kurtis Evans

-Twin Falls Trail is an out and back trail to take in Twin Falls, a 70ft waterfall.
+Twin Falls a 70 foot waterfall in the Twin Falls Nature Area is reached by a relatively easy out-and-back trail.
 Get there early on the weekends to get a parking spot close to the trailhead.
-Duration: 2 hours.

 For a portion of this 3-mile hike, you'll trek next to the South Fork Snoqualmie River, so take in the peaceful sound of the river running.
 Along the trail runs a river, where massive boulders create wading pools of icy water for warm summer days.
 At 1.5 miles, you'll reach a viewpoint bridge, which provides you with a great view of both the upper and lower falls.